outsidedav/swift/backend/kitura.md

   ```
   {: codeblock}

-4. Save the Podfile and install KituraKit by using the following on the command line:
+4. Save the Podfile and install KituraKit by using the following command:
   ```
   pod install
   ```